 Is it Simultaneous Switching Noise or Crosstalk?

-Going deeper into crosstalk, there is always the issue of verifying EMI/EMC compliance through test and measurement.
 With the multitude of signal integrity problems that can arise in real PCBs, how can the astute designer distinguish them all?
 Some problems are clearer than others, with specific signal integrity measurements being developed for testing and measuring particular aspects of signal behavior.

 One question that arises has to do with the appearance of a fluctuation in the output voltage on a banks of I/Os, known as simultaneous switching noise or, more popularly, as ground bounce.
 If you examine the voltage induced when multiple outputs switch simultaneously, this type of potential fluctuation looks a lot like inductive backward (i.e., near-end) crosstalk.
 The fact is, multiple signal integrity problems could be present on a single interconnect simultaneously.
 So how can you distinguish between the two properly and determine whether your layout needs a change?
 Let’s break down the two effects and determine which is having a greater impact on signal integrity.